 Ok, that’s it for this post, who said that blogging was easy?

-If you are just starting out, use what you have access to and add to your blogging toolbox as you go along.
+If you are just starting out, use what you have access to and add to your blogging tools as you go along.

 Several if not all the tools have free trials, and some of them have free versions.
 If you are making money from your blog, then none of these will break the bank.